5c077m4n/http-responder/readme.md

 `options: Error | {}` the options object may be a nodejs error or include:

-	1. `message`: your custom error message.
+	1. message: your custom error message.

-	2. `data`: whatever data you what to send.
+	2. data: whatever data you what to send (also shows up in the payload property).

 Porperties:
 ---

-	1. `status`: the same as `statusCode` - for compability
+	1. status: the same as 'statusCode' - for compability

-	2. `payload`: holds only a pretty version of the error (ie, no stack), to not leak sensitive information
+	2. payload: holds only a pretty version of the error (ie, no stack), to not leak sensitive information

 Or, you can create them by the pre-made static functions (`hr.notFound()` for example...):